Mortgages

 The information you’ll need to supply varies depending on the mortgage lender you choose, but it usually includes:

-• Your bank statements: This usually needs to cover at least the last six months, and include your current accounts, credit cards and business accounts.
+• Your bank statements: For the last six months at least.
+They should include current accounts, credit cards and business accounts.
+Ensure your personal and business accounts are kept separate.

 • Your Revenue documents: You’ll usually need two or three years of Revenue Notices of Assessment, together with your Tax Clearance confirmation.